Imitators

 A caretaker is someone employed to look after, administer and protect the property belonging to another.

 God is the sovereign Creator of all things – everything belongs to Him.
 Most of us like to think our property belongs to us – that’s why we find it difficult (and even rebel at the idea) that we own nothing.
-(Naked I came from my mother’s womb, and naked shall I return there.
-Job 1:21).
+The Bible states in Job 1:21: Naked I came from my mother’s womb, and naked shall I return there.

 The truth is our property, our time, our talents, our health, our spouse, our children and even ourselves belong to God (We were bought at a price: 1 Corinthians 6:20, 7:23).
 We are simply caretakers of all we possess.
 We are employed by God to look after, administer and protect that which He has entrusted to our care.
-If we acquire anything, it’s simply on loan.
+Anything we acquire in this life is simply on loan.

 So, what sort of caretaker do we make?
 Do people and property prosper under our care?
 How are we using our God-given time, health, talents and possessions?
 If we suddenly lose them like Job, can we say: ‘The Lord gave, and the Lord has taken away; blessed be the name of the Lord.’?